Homoclinic intersections for geodesic flows on convex spheres: Introduction

 \item the stable and unstable manifolds of two hyperbolic closed geodesics admit some transverse intersections whenever they intersect.

 \item every hyperbolic closed geodesic admits some transverse homoclinic intersections. \end{enumerate} \end{thm}

 The last item in the above theorem is about the existence of homoclinic intersections for {\it all} hyperbolic closed geodesics.
-This is one of the two properties suggested by Poincar\'e \cite{Poin}: a generic map $f\in\mathrm{Diff}^r_\mu(M)$ satisfies the following: \begin{enumerate} \item[(P1)] (hyperbolic) periodic points are \emph{dense} in the space $M$;
+This is one of the two properties suggested by Poincar\'e \cite{Poin}: a generic map $f\in\mathrm{Diff}^r_\mu(M)$ may satisfy the following: \begin{enumerate} \item[(P1)] (hyperbolic) periodic points are \emph{dense} in the space $M$;

 \item[(P2)] for every hyperbolic periodic point $p$, \begin{enumerate} \item[(P2a)] $W^s(p)\cap W^u(p)\backslash \{p\}\neq\emptyset$ (weak version);